 The soft opening helped him iron out countless details.
 “The host stand and POS terminal were on the wrong side.
 There were too many people on the line at the wrong times, not enough people behind the right bar,” said Miller, whose team stationed notepads throughout the restaurant for staff to jot down any issues.

-“Several years ago, when I opened a nightclub/bar in Louisiana, I was the guy who didn’t want to spend money on a Friends and Family Night.”
+“When I opened a nightclub/bar in Louisiana, I was the guy who didn’t want to spend money on a Friends and Family Night.”
 The result: an inefficient opening night with less than stellar food and performance.
 “Having a soft opening is definitely worth it,” said Miller.
 “You just can’t wing it when it counts.”